otago/ebs/readme.md

 You can do this with agent designer in client allows SMS users to create SQL queries that feed into JSON web services.
-There are plenty of out of the box SQL queries which you can use such searching (see example 3).
+There are plenty of out of the box SQL queries which you can use such as searching (see example 3).

 1. ![Access user management](images/ebs2.png)